sutrolabs/census-docs/destinations/salesforce-marketing-cloud.md

 Census will show your new Salesforce Marketing Cloud connection in its connections list

-### 4. Upload Census's SSH Public Key to Marketing Cloud
+### 4. Upload Census' SSH Public Key to Marketing Cloud

-The final step is to configure Marketing Cloud to accept Census's SSH public key for FTP access, instead of using a password.
+The final step is to configure Marketing Cloud to accept Census' SSH public key for FTP access, instead of using a password.
 Still in Census, click the button labeled "Click to Download" next to the "SFTP Public Key".
 This will download a file called "census.pub" to your computer - make a note of where it was saved.

 Return to Salesforce Marketing Cloud Setup and navigate to "Data Management" > "Key Management".
 Click "Create".